-Aside from the image quality and the A7R IV delivers in other areas.
+Aside from sheer pixels, the A7R IV delivers in other areas.
 The 10fps burst shooting speed is impressive if you're planning to shoot subjects other than landscapes, while the highly capable AF system doesn't disappoint.
-If you are planning to shoot handheld then the 5.5 stop in-body image stabilisation (IBIS) system works a treat, while the body is relatively lightweight at just 655g.
+If you're shooting handheld then the 5.5 stops of in-body image stabilization (IBIS) system comes in handy, while the body is relatively lightweight at just 655g.

-Handling is a weak area – not that its bad, but rivals like the Z7 II are that much nicer to shoot with.
-Otherwise though, this latest generation A7R IV is an incredible option.
+Handling is a weak area – not that it's bad, but rivals like the Nikon Z7 II are that much nicer to shoot with.
+Otherwise, though, the A7R IV is an incredible option.
 If you intend to shoot moving subjects then the newer Sony A7R V boasts better AF and all-round performance, but for pure landscape photography the A7R IV remains better value.

 For shooting landscapes, a large medium format sensor is the dream, but the expense and the bulk puts it beyond the reach of the majority of photographers.
 That's why Fujifilm's GFX series has been such a hit – these mirrorless medium format cameras are more lightweight, portable and useable than more traditional medium format cameras, and while the cameras are still expensive, they're cheaper than the likes of Hasselblad.

-The original Canon R still holds its own several years after release.
+The original EOS R still holds its own several years after release.
 This was the first attempt at a full-frame mirrorless from Canon, and it wasn't without its issues (the terrible touch bar will haunt Canon forever), but overall this is a very polished and solid camera.
-Yes, there are newer Canon cameras with more autofocus modes or advanced IBIS, but for landscapes, this camera has everything you need.
+Yes, there are newer Canon cameras with more advanced autofocus modes and IBIS, but for landscapes this camera has everything you need.

 The electronic viewfinder is very good, but bear in mind that rivals like the EOS R5 and the Sony Alpha A7R IV enjoy even better resolutions.
 Autofocus is more than up to the job when it comes to landscapes as well - there are better systems out there, but focusing is swift and it'll achieve focus even in the poorest of conditions.

 There's a growing range of dedicated Z series mirrorless lenses available for the Z7 II, while the FTZ adapter means you can choose from a huge back catalogue of Nikon F-mount lenses should you prefer.
-Though it's not as new as the Nikon Z9 (opens in new tab), that camera's focus on sports and speed means that the Z7 II represents better value for the landscape photographer.(opens in new tab)
+Though it's not as new as the Nikon Z8 or Z9, that camera's focus on sports and speed means that the Z7 II represents better value for the landscape photographer.

 Sitting at the top of Canon's APS-C DSLR range of cameras, the EOS 90D packs in a 32.5-megapixel sensor.
 One of the most densely packed APS-C sensors, this adds a little bit more in the way of resolution over its rivals.

-While it feels a little plasticky places for our tastes, the EOS 90D is weather-sealed so should be up to the job of when shooting out in the elements.
-We're big fans of the EOS 90D's touchscreen interface, while the Dual Pixel CMOS AF system when shooting in live view delivers incredibly quick focusing, Add to that Canon's polished control layout and the wealth of Canon EF lenses out there for the EOS 90D and this is a great option for those looking to upgrade.(opens in new tab)
+While it feels a little plasticky places for our tastes, the EOS 90D is weather-sealed so should be up to the job when shooting out in the elements.
+We're big fans of its touchscreen interface, while the Dual Pixel CMOS AF system when shooting in live view delivers incredibly quick focusing, Add to that Canon's polished control layout and the wealth of Canon EF and EF-S lenses out there, and this is a great option for those looking to shoot the great outdoors.

 Nikon's enthusiast full-frame DSLR is a brilliant DSLR.
-An upgrade to Nikon's incredibly popular D750 (opens in new tab), many thought we wouldn't see a new model with the march of mirrorless.
+An upgrade to the incredibly popular Nikon D750, many thought we wouldn't see a new model with the march of mirrorless.
 However, Nikon's been crafty and distilled some of the tech from its own range of mirrorless cameras and dropped it in the D780.

-The most notable element being the 24-megapixel full-frame sensor from the Z6 (opens in new tab).
+The most notable element being the 24-megapixel full-frame sensor from the Nikon Z6.
 A much more advanced sensor than the one found in the D750, it not only performs better in low-light, but thanks to the on-sensor phase detection autofocus, live view focusing speeds are now much, much quicker.